 Where to Buy Live Feeder Insects

-I recommend buying live feeder insects for your bearded dragon on Amazon.com.
+I recommend buying live feeder insects for your bearded dragon from an online vendor.

 This is where I personally buy my beardies food since they have a vast array of insects to choose from.

 Alternatively, you can buy feeder insects locally at your favorite reptile or pet store.